Crash of a Lockheed L-414 Hudson I on Mt Cross Fell: 5 killed

 Circumstances:

-The crew was involved in a combined training exercise with another RAF Lockheed L-414 Hudson registered AE646 and carrying four crew members as well.
-In flight, both twin engine aircraft collided and crashed into the Solway Firth, off RAF Silloth.
-All eight crew members on both aircraft were killed.
+The crew was engaged in a combined training exercise with a second RAF Lockheed L-414 Hudson I registered AE646 and also carrying four crew members.
+While cruising in formation, both airplanes collided and crashed into the Solway Firth, off RAF Silloth.
+All eight crew members in both airplanes were killed.

 Crew (1st OTU):

-Crash of a Lockheed L-414 Hudson in RAF Silloth: 2 killed
+Crash of a Lockheed L-414 Hudson I at RAF Silloth: 2 killed

 Date & Time: Jun 9, 1942